 This unique major gives you the opportunity to study tourism with a focus on sustainability.
 You’ll explore policy issues relating to tourism and events, and the planning and management of sustainably coordinated events and festivals.

 You’ll learn to link tourism and events with national policy, economic development and environmental and cultural management.

 5 reasons to study Tourism and Events at Murdoch

-- You could travel to Japan as part of a study tour.
+- You could travel to Japan or Indonesia as part of a study tour or internship.

 - Learn from industry experts like Dr Diane Lee, a specialist in the sustainable development of tourism in Australia and developing nations.
 She will teach you how to plan for and manage tourism initiatives for sustainable outcomes.

-- Study two majors in 3 years and graduate with 2 specialisations, further enhancing your career prospects.
+- Combine your degree with minors in Indonesian, Japanese or Sustainable Development or study two majors in 3 years and graduate with several specialisations, further enhancing your career prospects.